 Lachlan works across a broad array of Aboriginal and Torres Strait Islander research projects in the Aboriginal and Torres Strait Islander Health Team at NCEPH.
-He provides research management support to the Program Leader, Dr Ray Lovett and the other Research Fellows in the team.
+He provides research management support to the Program Director, Professor Ray Lovett and the other Research Fellows in the team.

 His previous roles included being a Research Officer at the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), and was Secretary for the AIATSIS Human Research Ethics Committee.